OpenRTX/OpenRTX/README.md

-# OpenDMR
+# OpenRTX
+## Modular Open Source Radio Firmware

+OpenRTX is a free and open source firmware for digitam ham radios, top-down designed with modularity, flexibility and performance in mind.

-## Open source firmware for the TYT MD380
+Currently OpenRTX is being actively developed for the TYT MD-380/390 and MD-UV380/390.

 This firmware is *highly experimental* and is not in a usable state right now, however contributions and testing are welcome and accepted.